adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``speed_change_video``
 ------------------------

-The browser emits ``speed_change_video`` events when a user selects a different playing speed for the video.
+The browser or mobile device emits ``speed_change_video`` events when a user selects a different playing speed for the video.

 **History**: Prior to 12 Feb 2014, this event was emitted when the user selected either the same speed or a different speed.
-Updated 15 Oct 2014 to include fields that apply to events with an ``event_source`` of mobile only.
+Updated 16 Oct 2014 to include fields that apply to events with an ``event_source`` of mobile only.

 ``context`` **Member Fields**: